IBM/CZ-IBM-Cloud-Guide/README.md

 ---
 ## Prerequisities
+1. You are going to work with your command line/terminal.
+On MacOS, look for Terminal.
+On Windows, look for Command Prompt (Command line), and if you have Linux, you will surely know :)
 1. Install  [git for Windows](https://git-scm.com/download/win), [git for Linux](https://git-scm.com/download/linux), or [git for macOS](https://git-scm.com/download/mac)
 1. Install [Docker](https://docs.docker.com/get-docker/) of version at least 19.03.13
 1. Install [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)